joeblew999/cf-rauthy/README.md

 # cf-rauthy

 https://github.com/sebadob/rauthy for cloudflare.
-The Server is self hosted on any standard server, and the client runs on Cloudflare workers using worker-rs.
+The Rauthy server is self hosted on any standard server, and the client needs to run on Cloudflare workers using worker-rs so that its easy for Cloudflare apps to use Rauthy.

-Rauthy provides the Admin GUI and User GUI and Server and replication, with OIDC.
+Rauthy provides the Admin GUI and User GUI and Server and replication, with OIDC and other standard enterprise protocols.

-The work to do this is here: https://github.com/sebadob/rauthy/issues/1582
+The work to do this as OIDC relay is at: https://github.com/sebadob/rauthy/issues/1582

 Once this is done we can combine Auth and ReBac using Cedar ( https://github.com/cedar-policy/cedar9 , allowing a clean and extensible security system with minimal resource usage.
 Cedar runs fine on Cloudflare.
 Rauthy client has the required primitives.